 - Scones are best enjoyed right away, though leftover scones keep well at room temperature or in the refrigerator for 2 extra days.

 - Make Ahead Instructions: Plain baked scones freeze well for up to 3 months.
 Thaw overnight in the refrigerator then heat up to your liking before icing and enjoying.

-- Pumpkin Pie Spice: Instead of prepared pumpkin pie spice, you can use 1/2 teaspoon each: ground allspice and ground ginger AND 1/4 teaspoon each: ground nutmeg and ground cloves.
+- Pumpkin Pie Spice: You can use store-bought or homemade pumpkin pie spice here.
+If you don’t have either and want to use individual spices, use 1/2 teaspoon each: ground allspice and ground ginger AND 1/4 teaspoon each: ground nutmeg and ground cloves.
+This is in addition to the 1 teaspoon of cinnamon in the recipe—you will still add that.

 - Blotting Pumpkin: Using a paper towel or clean kitchen towel, lightly blot the pumpkin puree to remove some of the moisture before using in the recipe.
 The more moisture removed, the less moist and muffin-like the scones will taste.
 We want the scones to be flaky and crumbly, not super moist or muffin-like.
 I prefer to squeeze lots of moisture out so the scones taste textured and delicious.
 Do what you prefer!